lsbFlying/resy/README-EN.md

     // store.testArr[0] = { age: 7 };
     // Also need new value assignment required (valid update) store.testArr = [{ age: 7 }];

-    /**
-     * Summary: basic data types can be directly assigned and updated,
-     * and the update method of reference data types requires new reference values.
-     * Then you can directly overwrite the update with the new value.
-     * Or use object assign/...
-Extension operators etc.
-     * They also generate new reference addresses and new data values.
-     */
   }

   return (